In honor of International Women's Day, four leaders in the art world share their tips on how to succeed in this competitive industry.

 Make the Career Switch

 Some of the panelists started out with backgrounds in business, law, and social justice, but that did not stop them from pursuing their passion for the art world.
 Marianne Boesky started out as a lawyer for the ACLU, while Toria Glaoui found herself in the business world.
 Marianne was always an art lover, and sold paintings out of her apartment as a side gig.
 Now she owns and operates one of the most successful galleries in New York, all because she quit her day job.
 She doesn’t regret the decision.
 “The law career that I was in was never going to deliver the same kind of excitement and thrill as the art market," she explained.
 Toria Glaoui didn’t join the art industry until late in her career, but her decision to make a profession out of her passion has paid off.
-Although 1:54 is only in its fifth year, it is already one of the leading international art fairs dedicated to contemporary African art.
+1:54 is one of the leading international art fairs dedicated to contemporary African art.

 Build a Positive Network

 Toria Glaoui attributes her success to her peers, mentors, and advisors.
 She surrounds herself with people who she can ask for help, and who want to help her.
 Elizabeth Dee was inspired to open her own gallery thanks to the guidance of a mentor at her first job.
 She started out by working in a gallery, and noticed the strong relationship between her supervisor and the artists he showed.
 She was attracted to the partnership involved in this creative process, and couldn’t wait to build her own connections with artists she believed in.
 Now the panelists get to be mentors for others.
 Their networks grow as they act as role models for young men and women eager to enter the industry.